storj/docs/app/(docs)/object-mount/linux/installation/mac-linux/page.md

 Running Object Mount for Linux on a Mac **requires** the use of containers.
 Although modern macOS versions are derived from a BSD Unix kernel, you _cannot_ install or run any version of Object Mount for Linux directly within a standalone Mac Terminal window.

-{% callout type="note"  %}
-**macOS Version requirements**

-For Macs using Apple Silicon (ARM/M1-M5 chips) macOS 13.0 Ventura or later is required.
-{% /callout %}

 The instructions for installing Object Mount for Linux in a container on a Mac are broken down into two separate steps:

   - **Step 1: Container Prep**
-    - Debian/Ubuntu Linux distribution
+    - Debian/Ubuntu Linux distribution within Docker
     - Settings changes for proper functionality
   - **Step 2: Download, Install & Activate Object Mount**
     - Download the Object Mount Installer